Sutton-in-Ashfield: Landmarks

-Saxons

-The area was first settled in the Saxon times and the Saxon suffix "ton" means "an enclosure or fenced in clearing".
-The town appears in the Domesday Book in 1086 as "Sutone".
-There are also documents from 1189 showing that Gerard, son of Walter de Sutton, gave two bovates of land and the church at Sutton to Thurgarton Priory.

 Churches

 The Sutton-in-Ashfield area was first settled in Saxon times and the first records of a place of worship in the area date from Norman times (1170).
 As the population of the settlement grew so the variety of religious denominations represented increased.
 This was particularly true during the industrial expansion of the nineteenth century.
 The following is a list of the churches that still have a presence in Sutton, together with brief historical details.

 Church of St Mary Magdalene

 This Anglican church, situated off Lammas Road and built in local stone, contains a few parts that date back to 1170.
 The tower and spire date from 1395.
 However, much of the rest of the church was subject to re-building in the second half of the nineteenth century.
 The church is a Grade II* listed building.

 By American searches, on 5 July 1607, Edward Fitzrandolph was baptised at St. Mary's Church Sutton, marrying Elizabeth Blossom in Scituate, Massachusetts - they are Barack Obama's 10x great-grandparents.